Table of Contents

 - Control of Cardiac Activity

 - Blood and Oxygen Supply of the Heart

 Introduction to the Physiology of the Heart

 Being the central element of blood circulation, the heart is responsible for maintaining uniform blood circulation in the body.
 It also participates in the regulation of the blood pressure: it responds to the changes in blood volume by adjusting contractility and frequency.
-Produced in the right atrium, the ATP (atrial natriuretic peptide) hormone regulates the body’s water and salt levels when the atrium is stretched – more water will be then excreted through the kidneys in order to reduce blood volume and blood pressure.
+Produced in the right atrium, the ANP (atrial natriuretic peptide) hormone regulates the body’s water and salt levels when the atrium is stretched – more water will be then excreted through the kidneys in order to reduce blood volume and blood pressure.

 The functions of the heart:

 - Contributes to blood pressure regulation (frequency, contractility, hormonal)